HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

   )
 }}

-The above figure highlights third-party domain usage, with Google leading the list at 53% market share, followed by well-known CDN providers such as Cloudflare (17%), Amazon CloudFront (11%), Fastly (5%), and Akamai and Facebook (4%).
+Google leads the list third-party domain usage at 53% market share, followed by well-known CDN providers such as Cloudflare (17%), Amazon CloudFront (11%), Fastly (5%), and Akamai and Facebook (4%).

 While many CDNs offer purpose-built features optimized specifically for content delivery, they increasingly exist as part of larger service ecosystems.
 These CDNs are often tightly integrated with cloud infrastructure, security solutions, and edge computing platforms, with these adjacent services delivered through or alongside the CDN itself.